 As a Hawaiian airport, a good portion of the terminal is outside but shaded, meaning there are a lot of holes in the roof – and a lot more edges on the silhouette.

 Charleston was particularly easy to draw: it's a small airport with no curves.
+(Updated 4 Apr 2020)

 As one of the few Southwest Airlines focus cities (and former AirTran hubs) that serves Dayton, Baltimore generally serves as my layover to or from Orlando when I’m not able to take the one daily direct Orlando flight.
-However, I am now doing more personal travel on Southwest than before, so I’ve managed to pick up a few more destinations from Baltimore.

 Cincinnati was an interesting airport for me to draw, largely because I had to make some decisions about what terminals and concourses to include.

 I don’t normally include train lines in my terminal silhouettes, but they’re so integral to Orlando’s design that I’ve included them here.